soupi/learn-haskell-blog-generator/src/06-errors_and_files/04-implementation.md

 `createOutputDirectory` is the function that actually does the heavy lifting.
 It checks if the directory already exists, and checks if the user would like to override it.
-If they do, we remove it and create the new directory; if they don't, we do nothing and report their decision.
+If they do, we remove it and create a new directory; if they don't, we do nothing and report their decision.

 ### `txtsToRenderedHtml`